QuantEcon/lecture-source-jl/README.md

 conda install dask distributed
 ```

 6. Clone the repo to your preferred location (note that WSL+vscode+ssh cloning has bugs, so use https)

 ```bash
 git clone https://github.com/QuantEcon/lecture-source-jl
 ```

-It's recommended that you install and precompile the packages used by the lectures **before** building.
+Precompile the packages used by the lectures **before** building.
 To do this:

 1. (Optional) Delete your `~/.julia` folder to start fresh.